jimbobbennett/CounterFit/README.md

 This is a tool that is designed to simulated various IoT hardware components, such as LEDs, buttons, temperature sensors and the like.
 It is made of two parts:

-* The CounterFit app - this is a web app where you can connect virtual sensors and actuators to your virtual hardware
+* The CounterFit app - this is a web app run locally where you can connect virtual sensors and actuators to your virtual hardware
 * Shims - these are libraries that mimic popular hardware APIs so you can take code that runs against well known hardware and run it against the CounterFit app.

 **This project is under construction**